Plant Library

 Edible Qualities

-Sorrel is a perennial herb that is commonly grown for its edible qualities, although it does have ornamental merits as well.
+Sorrel is a perennial herb that is typically grown for its edible qualities, although it does have ornamental merits as well.
 The crinkled narrow dark green leaves with showy red variegation are usually harvested from early to late summer.
 The leaves have a zesty taste and a crisp texture.

 The leaves are most often used in the following ways: